 BLM Exclusive Use contract aircraft can perform BLM non-fire project work without the need to create an AQD-91 specific to that aircraft and mission.
 If no AQD-91 exists, the Aircraft Manager would just include the appropriate charge code for the BLM non-fire costs on their normal payment document and the benefiting activity will be expensed.
 If an AQD-91 has already been created and the Unit wishes to utilize those dollars already obligated on the AQD-91 then the Aircraft Manager will need to submit a separate payment document specific to just that project that references the Task Order created for the AQD-91.
-If this process does not occur, the unit could in effect be double billed if the Unit does not de-obligate the AQD-91 prior to year-end fiscal blackout.
+If this process does not occur, the unit could in effect be double billed if the Unit does not deobligate the AQD-91 prior to year-end fiscal blackout.

-DOI Contract/ARA Aircraft Services Acquired in Support of Fire Management Activities:

-The Department has provided direction to create miscellaneous obligations for intra-agency agreements with AQD.
+DOI Contract/ARA Aircraft Services Acquired in Support of Fire Management Activities: The Department has provided direction to create miscellaneous obligations for inter-agency agreements with AQD.
 These obligation numbers will be disseminated by the National Aviation Office each fiscal year after the agreements for fire exclusive use availability and BLM fire management activities are executed.

-A National IAA is established for BLM fire management activities (suppression, severity, prescribed fuels, emergency stabilization, burned area rehabilitation, and preparedness).
-The IAA obligation number for BLM Fire Management Activities is:
+- A National IAA is established for BLM fire management activities (suppression, severity, prescribed fuels, emergency stabilization, burned area rehabilitation, preparedness, and any other federal emergency response). - A separate National IAA is established for BLM fire exclusive use aircraft availability and BLM NAO Fleet aircraft (N190PE, N49SJ, N618, N162GC, and N700FW) monthly rate.